Story: The Physical

 When the Queen of Pentacles shows up in a reading she does so with a generous and nurturing energy.
 Use that energy to help others, as this is the key to bridging the spiritual and the physical world.
 Her motherly energy is devoted to the care of others and to herself.
 Your heart is always in the right place in the presence of this card.
 Your confidence and knowledge come from years of experience, and should not be doubted.

 The Queen of Pentacles also represents the power of sacrifice.
-Just as she has sacrificed children for her career, you may be called on to give up something in if you have an obsession with security.
+Just as she has sacrificed children for her career, you may be called on to give up something in return if you have an obsession with security.

 On a personal note, I have found this card will often show up in its shadowed perspective in reference to any event that results in a loss of motherhood, including the loss of a child, an abortion, or the inability to have children.
 Even in these cases where a woman may feel robbed of her motherly divinity, the beauty of this card still remains: “motherhood” and “nurturing” are still your divine right, even if they don’t come in traditional forms.